One Orlando Alliance Board of Directors

 Jennifer was appointed, by Mayor Dyer, to serve on the OneOrlando Fund board to help provide oversight of the funds donated to assist those directly affected by the Pulse tragedy.
 She also serves on the Advisory Board of the Orlando United Assistance Center (OUAC), a collaboration between The City of Orlando, Orange County Government, and Heart of Florida United Way to connect those affected by the Pulse tragedy to community resources and support long-term recovery in the Orlando community.

-Robin Maynard has served the citizens of Orange County as a Paramedic and Crime Scene Investigator since 1995.
+Robin Maynard-Harris has served the citizens of Orange County as a Paramedic and Crime Scene Investigator since 1995.
 After the loss of her Mom Libby to breast cancer in 2006, Robin knew saving lives would take on a whole new path and with that, Libby’s Legacy was formed in 2007.
 Robin worked full time as a CSI while running the foundation until 2009 when she cashed in her 401K and left her career to dedicate herself to this foundation in her Mother’s honor and memory.
 Robin has gone on to receive certification in Patient Navigation from the George Washington University and has received numerous awards including Hometown Hero, Non-Profit Leadership award from the Women’s Executive Council, Congressional recognition during women’s history month, Public Citizen of the Year from National Association of Social Workers and Watermark’s Most Remarkable People of 2016.
-Robin is a passionate advocate who is committed to ensuring every woman gets the breast health care and treatment they need to live a long and full life.
+Robin is a passionate advocate who served as Vice-Chair for Pulse of Orlando and who is committed to ensuring every person gets the care and treatment they need to live a long and full life.

 Rizwan Zaman is a native of India, however he has called Orlando home for over 40 years.
 From an early age, he has always had been involved in community programs and development; whether it was feeding the homeless, organizing interfaith events, or developing a youth program.
 As a devout Muslim, his family were the original founders of the Islamic community and continue to support social, educational and outreach programs with Greater Orlando.
 He recently came out as a proud gay Muslim and has been involved with organizations which support other Queer Muslims struggling with their identity within their homes and community.
 Professionally, he received his MBA in Healthcare Management from University of Miami and has owned a consulting firm in the same field for over 20 years.
 Although his work requires him to travel across the United States, his personal support of his local Orlando roots has remained constant.
 He currently serves on the United Arts Board for the past 2 years.
 Additionally, he serves on the Board of the Holocaust Center for the last 5 years and Snap!
 Gallery Board for the last 3 years.
 He has been an avid supporter and patron of many community organizations including Zebra Coalition, Orlando Ballet and The Holocaust Center’s Anti-bullying Initiative, for the last 5 years and continuously promotes their important work throughout the community.
 Rizwan’s personal passions also extend to fashion, which led him to attend Parsons School of Design in New York to learn Fashion Design at which he is currently enrolled.